Pergolide: Addictive behaviors

+Chemistry

+Analogues

+Analogues of pergolide include LY-116467 (LY-062, 6-methylpergolide), LY-158A (6-ethylpergolide), and tiomergine (CF 25-397), among others.

 Society and culture

 Brand names

 Brand names of pergolide include Permax and Prascend (veterinary), among others.

 Research

 Pergolide has been studied in the treatment of social anxiety disorder in one small study but was found to be ineffective.